-Why are Rules of Origin so important in 2022?
+Why are Rules of Origin so important?

 Following 1st January 2022, the rules of importing and exporting will be stricter, you’ll also need to better understand the increased requirements for import declarations, export declarations and also the documentation that supports your proof of origin.